-494. In order to encourage suicide attacks and enhance Saddam Hussein's association with this widely respected form of violence, the Iraqi regime instituted its own "martyr payment" system.
+486. In order to encourage suicide attacks and enhance Saddam's association with this widely respected form of violence, the Iraqi regime instituted its own "martyr payment" system.

-495. Saddam Hussein's system, unlike the "martyr payment" systems of other Arab states (or Hezbollah), linked the amount of payment to the circumstances in which the terrorist at issue died.
+487. Saddam's system, unlike the "martyr payment" systems of other Arab states (or Hezbollah), linked the amount of payment to the circumstances in which the terrorist at issue died.

-496. At first - from October 2000 until August 2001 - Iraq had no clear stated policy distinguishing between "ordinary" terrorists killed during the conflict and suicide terrorists.
+488. At first-from October 2000 until August 2001-Iraq had no clear stated policy distinguishing between "ordinary" terrorists killed during the conflict and suicide terrorists.

-497. Every family of a dead Palestinian terrorist received \$10,000 U.S. dollars, regardless of the circumstances.
+489. Every family of a dead Palestinian terrorist received \$10,000, regardless of the circumstances.

-498. For example, the family of HAMAS suicide bomber Hamed Faleh Mustafa Abu Hijla, who blew himself up in a car bombing on January 1, 2001, received a \$10,000 U.S. dollar payment for his suicide attack.
+490. For example, the family of HAMAS suicide bomber Hamed Faleh Mustafa Abu Hijla, who blew himself up in a car bombing on January 1, 2001, received a \$10,000 payment.

-499. In August 2001, Saddam Hussein decided to increase the sum of the financial grant transferred to the families of suicide terrorists (whether by bombing or mass shooting) from \$10,000 to \$15,000 U.S. dollars, whereas the payment for families of terrorists who died under less "heroic" circumstances remained at \$10,000 U.S. dollars.
-Less heroic circumstances might include, for instance, what Palestinian terrorist groups call "work accidents" - premature detonations of explosives - or in fire fights with Israeli forces operating in the Palestinian Territories.
+491. In August 2001, Saddam decided to raise the sum of the financial grant transferred to the families of suicide terrorists (whether by bombing or mass shooting) from \$10,000 to \$15,000, whereas the payment for families of terrorists who died under less "heroic" circumstances remained at \$10,000.
+Less heroic circumstances might include, for instance, what Palestinian terrorist groups call "work accidents"-premature detonations of explosives-or in fire fights with Israeli forces operating in the Territories.

-500. This decision was publicized in the Palestinian media.
+492. This decision was publicized in the Palestinian media.